Part OneWhat Is A Trauma Nurse?

 Take the RN licensing exam after graduation, also known as the NCLEX (National Council Licensure Examination).
 The NCLEX is a nationwide examination for the licensing of nurses in the United States and Canada.
 Once you pass this exam, you may apply for your first nursing job.

-More career doors are likely to open for nurses with a bachelor’s degree.
+More career doors are likely to open to nurses with a bachelor’s degree.
 The senior year of a bachelor’s program typically offers the chance to choose a specialty rotation of personal interest, and this is a good opportunity to get a taste for ED, trauma, or critical care nursing, to see if a trauma focus is a fit.

 Become certified in trauma nursing